-The teaching programme for Relationship Education Legal requirements See Appendix 1
+The teaching programme for Sex and Relationship Education Legal requirements See Appendix 1

-Every child is entitled to receive relationship regardless of ethnicity, gender, religion, age, culture, disability, sexuality, language specials needs, disadvantage and looked after children.
-It is our intention all children have the opportunity to experience a programme of relationship education at a level which is appropriate for their age and physical development with differentiated provision if required.
+Every child is entitled to receive SRE regardless of ethnicity, gender, religion, age, culture, disability, sexuality, language specials needs, disadvantage and looked after children.
+It is our intention all children have the opportunity to experience a programme of RSE at a level which is appropriate for their age and physical development with differentiated provision if required.

-Our relationship education programme is an integral part of our whole school PSHE education provision and will cover three key themes recommended by PSHE Association (as signposted by DFE) of:

-Health & well being Relationships Living in the wider world.
+Our RSE programme is an integral part of our whole school PSHE education provision and will cover three key themes recommended by PSHE association of: Health & well being Relationships Living in the wider world.